micky-it/UT-repartitioning-script/README.md

 # UTouch-repartitioning-script

 ![](https://raw.githubusercontent.com/micky-it/UTouch-repartitioning-script/master/images/1843.png)
 Hi!
 I created this script to make resizing / partition as easy as possible in your Ubuntu phone.
 After running this script, your / partition will resize from 2.0G to approx. 7.7G.
 This script only works if your / partition name is /dev/loop0 !
-(In future versions of this script, I will also add an option to resize other partitions)
+(In future, I will also create a script for resize other partitions)

 ***Warning!
 The owner of this script is in no way responsible of any problem with your phone***